Sci-Fi TV Series 1950–1990s

 The series derived from the silly and confused 1961 film by the same name, the direct offspring from a 1959 film The Atomic Submarine, which also featured a nuclear sub thwarting a giant monster.
 That film mooshed up space themes (Van Allen belts) with the secret agent theme (a secret submarine), and the always-popular salvation of the world (using nukes).

-While the mood of the episodes remained darkly and militarily serious, they quickly devolved into a weekly monster show, with many episodes centered around some guy in a scary rubber suit shaking the submarine model around in a swimming pool — too pathetic for anyone over ten.
+While the mood of the episodes remained darkly and militarily severe, they quickly devolved into a weekly monster show, with many episodes centered around some guy in a scary rubber suit shaking the submarine model around in a swimming pool — too pathetic for anyone over ten.

 Lost in Space